NoamZeise/emacs-light/README.md

 ## settings
 You can make a `custom.el` file in your emacs dir (default `~/.emacs.d/`) to add your own settings.
 This config uses `use-package` so you should be able to add any extra packages to your `custom.el` file.

+## Additional tips

+If you are doing C/C++ development, lsp will not install clangd for you (it says it does, but it doesn't work).
+So you need to install clangd and have it visible on your path for lsp to work.